2001 Peugeot 406 SV D9 3.0 V6 from Australia and New Zealand

 On heavy acceleration pulls strongly to the right, exactly into the opposite lane in Australia - great feature, fully appreciated.
 (Possessed?)
 Just kidding - I know FWD cars do this due to uneven length of drive shafts, but come on Peugeot brainiacs, I am sure for the price of the car something could be done about it.

 This is another pig from European stable of "fine European cars".

 Please read my other reviews of the Saab 9-3 and Saab 9000.

-I used to be a very devoted fan of European cars, but they always paid me back with unexpected breakdowns and all kinds of miserable inconveniences.
+I used to be a very devoted fan of European cars, since 1979, but they always paid me back with unexpected breakdowns and all kinds of miserable inconveniences.